markmasl/app/README.md

 APO AE 17845, 2022-12-11 to database"}
 ```
 Port 9000 and path / is used for metric scraping (prometheus client_python library is used)
 Port 8080 is used for api access.
-Api is located under /info path and it returns podname (flask framework is used):
+Api is located under /info path and it returns podname (flask framework is used).
+Api is exposed through nodeport.